 The Center for Global Communication (CGC) provides funding to enhance undergraduate education in the area of global communications through programing, educational activities and scholarships.
-During the 2017-2019 funding cycle the following projects are being sponsored:

 - Story Maps of Humanitarian Projects around the World will link digital media with geospatial technologies for integrative learning across a wide swath of campus.
 The project will utilize an international network coupling a USAID and TTU-led YouthMappers Initiative.
 The multi-college project includes faculty from Arts & Sciences, Agricultural Sciences & Natural Resources and Education with Patricia Solis, Guofeng Cao, Carlos Portillo, Linda Jones, Lauren Griffith, Cameron Griffith, and Jessica Gottlieb as PIs.
 Anticipated participation will include approximately 200 Texas Tech undergraduate students per year.